How to date someone with adhd

 While ADHD can present some obstacles in a relationship, it can also bring many strengths and advantages.
 People with ADHD are often creative, spontaneous, insightful, and passionate.
 They have a unique way of seeing the world and can bring joy, humor, and excitement to your life.

-So, instead of focusing only on their flaws and limitations, try to appreciate and celebrate their gifts and talents.
+So, instead of focusing on their flaws and limitations, try to appreciate and celebrate their gifts and talents.
 This can boost their confidence and self-esteem and deepen your connection and intimacy with them.
 Imagine how great it would be to have someone there that knows your strength and weakness and still chooses to stay by your side.

 Part 6